Mushymato/HaveMoreKids/docs/000-overview.md

 The player may use the adoption registry to adopt a child at any time.
 By default, kids marked as `Shared` in [`mushymato.HaveMoreKids/Kids`](./001-model-kids.md) may appear this way, and if there are no matching kids then the baby is a non-custom vanilla baby.

-Content pack may have a particular kid available via adoption registry by setting  `CanAdoptFromAdoptionRegistry` in [`mushymato.HaveMoreKids/Kids`](./001-model-kids.md) to a game state query that resolves to true.
+A content pack may have a particular kid available via adoption registry by setting  `CanAdoptFromAdoptionRegistry` in [`mushymato.HaveMoreKids/Kids`](./001-model-kids.md) to a game state query that resolves to true.

 ## Full NPC Mode

 Beyond having the kid move about the house (and optionally roam around on the farm), you can make them eventually grow up into a real NPC.

 This works by transforming a `mushymato.HaveMoreKids/ChildData` entry into actual `Data/Characters` entry with a generated internal NPC Id, causing them to spawn in the world.
 This NPC shares dialogue, appearance, friendship values with the Child, but follows a real NPC schedule.

+Thus there are 2 entities that are ostensibly the player's kid.
+- Child, in the farmhouse and sometimes farm
+- NPC, outside of farm

-HMK then manages whether the Child in the farmhouse or the NPC in the world is visible on a given day, based on content pack condition.
+On a given day, HMK manages whether the Child or the NPC is visible, based on GSQ condition set by the content pack.

-To help with the illusion, on a day where the NPC mode should be visible, HMK will start the child off visible in the farmhouse then have them walk out the door.
+To help with the illusion, on a day where the NPC mode should be visible, HMK will first send the Child out the door of the farmhouse before making them invisible for the rest of the day.

 ### Required Data

 - [`mushymato.HaveMoreKids/Kids`](./001-model-child_data.md)'s `IsNPCTodayCondition` field is a [game state query](https://stardewvalleywiki.com/Modding:Game_state_queries) that determines whether the child should be visible as a NPC today.
-A kid will get NPC if this field is not `null` or `"FALSE"`
+A kid will get a NPC counterpart if this field is not `null` or `"FALSE"`.

 - [`mushymato.HaveMoreKids/ChildData`](./001-model-child_data.md)'s `Home` field defines where the NPC version of child will spawn.
 If you do not add this, then your kid NPC will appear in the middle of town just like how it works for a normal NPC.